-The German regulation "Heizkostenverordnung"29 allows for some flexibility in the distribution of costs depending on dwelling size and level of consumption.
+The German regulation "Heizkostenverordnung" 38 allows for some flexibility in the distribution of costs depending on dwelling size and level of consumption.
 The building owner can decide in the rental contract with tenants the share of the "total costs of heating and hot water" to be allocated by living space, provided this is set in the range 30 to 50 %, corresponding to distribution of 50-70 % of these total costs by consumption.
 In some cases it is required that 70% is consumption-based.

 The diagram below summarises the typical process in a German multi-apartment building.
 Energy costs and the operating costs of the heating system are combined in the "total costs of heating and hot water".
-A meter near the boiler measures the total consumption of energy used to heat water.
+A meter near the boiler measures the total consumption of energy used to heat water and is used to determine the respective shares of hot water and space heating in the overall costs.
 In the next step, 30 % of each of these sums is distributed according to the tenant's share of the total living space.
 Hence, a larger flat will have to cover a greater part of the heating cost as it benefits more from heat being radiated through walls etc. Applying correction factors is not allowed.